jrdnh/jrdnh.github.io/content/posts/improve-model-navigation/index.md

                 v.parent = self
 ```

-After the model has been initialized, the hook iterates over each model attribute and sets the attribute's parent to `self` if it is a `Node` object.
+After the model has been initialized, the hook iterates over each model attribute and sets the attribute's parent to `self` if it is a `Node` (or subclass of a `Node`) object.

 `pydantic.BaseModel` subclasses do *not* store attributes with a leading underscore in the object's `__dict__` (which is what is iterated over in the for-loop with Pydantic models).
 Instead, they are stored separately in a separate `__private_attributes__` property.
-If the `_parent` attribute was stored in the object's `__dict__` we would also have to make sure that we don't try to set the parent's `_parent` property to itself.
+If the `_parent` attribute were stored in the object's `__dict__` (like it would be for a regular, non-`BaseModel` class) we would also have to make sure that we don't try to set the parent's `parent` property to itself.

 ## Navigating a simple model

-Using the `Node` class, we can now reference line items up and across the model.
+We can now reference line items up and across the model using the `Node` class.
 A simple model that reflects the structure at the top of the post is below.
 Revenue is modeled as a single line.
-Expenses includes both fixed expenses of `100` plus variable expenses.
-Variable expenses equal 60% of revenues, and requires the `VariableExpenses` class to navigate up and over to the `Revenue` class.
+Expenses includes both fixed expenses of `100` plus variable expenses from a subitem.
+Variable expenses equal 60% of revenues, and require the `VariableExpenses` class to navigate up and over to the `Revenue` class.

 This is a *simple* model.
 All values are hardcoded into the function.
 It is purely meant to demonstrate how the `Node` class helps climb the model structure.